 For your information needs:

-If you need further information that may help in setting up your itinerary to Mountain Province’s tourist spots, simply ask them on the comment section below.
+If you need further information that may help in setting up your itinerary to the tourist spots in Mountain Province, simply ask them on the comment section below.
 You can also message us on our facebook page namely, Daniel’s Eco-Travels.
 I will be more than glad and willing to answer them whenever I can:)

 You may also message the Mountain Province Tourism Office on their Facebook Page here.
 Or email them at firstname.lastname@example.org.